codeonlyjs/website/content/guide/apiComponents.md

 ### invalidate() {#Component#invalidate}

-Marks this component as requiring a DOM update.
+Invalidates this component, marking it as requiring a DOM update.

 Does nothing if the component hasn't yet been created.

-This method is bound to the component instance and can be used as an event listener to invalidate the component when an event is triggered.
+This method is bound to the component instance and can be used directly as the handler for an event listener to invalidate the component when an event is triggered.